 Mr. Roessler has represented clients in a variety of litigation matters before federal courts, state courts and administrative tribunals, including matters involving the Coastal Zone Management Act, NEPA, cost recovery and contribution claims related to Superfund sites, management of hazardous waste under RCRA, the Clean Water Act, the Clean Air Act, and California’s Safe Drinking Water and Toxic Enforcement Act (Proposition 65).

 Mr. Roessler frequently speaks at state and national conferences concerning coastal issues, including dredged material management, property rights and access issues, as well as Endangered Species Act issues.

 Prior to joining the firm, Mr. Roessler worked as a geologist at an environmental consulting firm focusing on groundwater investigation and remediation and resource development and management issues.

-Mr. Roessler is listed in the 2020 and the six immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
+Mr. Roessler is listed in the 2021 and the seven immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
 He was named a North Carolina "Super Lawyer" for Environmental Law in 2021 by Super Lawyers magazine.
 Mr. Roessler has been recognized as a 2016 "Legal Elite" by Business North Carolina magazine in the area of Environmental Law.